 Flora, Fauna, and Physical Environment

 Kent Island is the southernmost vegetated island in the Grand Manan Archipelago.
-The island's area is about 200 acres (80 hectares).
-It is 1.8 miles (2.8 km) long, its maximum width is about 0.5 miles (0.8 km), and its maximum elevation is 61 feet (20 m).
-Neighboring Hay Island (75 acres/30 ha) and Sheep Island (45 acres/18 ha) can be reached by foot at low tide or by small boat.
-Numerous other islands in the Grand Manan Archipelago are accessible by boat.
+The island's area is approximately 247 acres (100 hectares).
+It is 1.8 miles (2.8 km) long with a maximum width of about 0.5 miles (0.8 km) and maximum elevation of 61 feet (20 m).
+Neighboring Hay Island (75 acres [30 ha]) can be reached by foot at low tide; Sheep Island (45 acres [18 ha]) can be reached by small boat.
+Numerous other nearby islands in the Grand Manan Archipelago are accessible by the field station's workboat

 About 200 bird species have been recorded at the Station, 55 of which have nested there.
 There are large colonies of herring gulls, Leach's storm-petrels, and black guillemots.
-Other birds include eiders, Savannah sparrows, four species of swallows, and various warblers.
-Kent Island is a major stopover point for tens of thousands of migratory shorebirds (see bird species of Kent Island).
+Other abundant birds include common eiders, Savannah sparrows, song sparrows, and various warblers.
+Kent Island is a major stopover point migratory shorebirds (see bird species of Kent Island).
 The island lacks reptiles, amphibians, and terrestrial mammals other than humans, bats, and muskrats.
 The insect fauna is moderately rich and reasonably well known (see insect species of Kent Island).

 The marine environment is dominated by brown algae.
 More than 30 species of marine algae have been identified.
 Marine invertebrates are moderately diverse (see marine species of Kent Island).
-Average daily tidal flux is approximately 14 feet (4.5 m), with a maximum of over 20 feet (6.5 m).
+Average daily tidal flux is approximately 14 feet (4.5 m), with a maximum of more than 20 feet (6.5 m).